Class Description

 Day 11 – Nairobi

-Take it easy and relax at the retreat center in Nairobi.
+Take is easy and relax at the retreat center in Nairobi.
 It’s a chance to catch your breath and catch up on rest.
 Or you can engage in optional activities such as visiting the Karen Blizen Museum or the Bomas of Kenya Cultural Center.
 Overnight at the Passionist retreat center in Nairobi.

 Day 12 – International Border Crossing from Kenya to Tanzania